zhangpenglab/UPrimer/README.md

 (2) Extract exome data from the genome annotation GenBank file for the referecne sepecies *Bombyx mori*:
 <br /><br />
 **CAUSION**: The exome of the reference species cannot be directly downloaded through the ncbi-genome-download tool.
-To resolve this issue, we provide a custom script named **"Extract_exome_from_genbank_file.py"** (https://github.com/zhangpenglab/UPrimer/tree/main/Accessory) that can extract exome data from the annotation GB file.
+To resolve this issue, we provide a custom script named **"Extract_exome_from_genbank_file.py"** (https://github.com/zhangpenglab/UPrimer/tree/main/Accessory) that can extract exome data from the annotation 'gbff' file.
 Commands as below:

 ~~~
 cp /path/to/UPrimer-main/Accessory/Extract_exome_from_genbank_file.py /path/to/Reference